xuanhien070594/mujoco_mpc/README.md

 1. Open the cloned directory `mujoco_mpc`.
 2. Configure the project with CMake (a pop-up should appear in VSCode)
-3. Set compiler to `clang-12`.
+3. Set compiler to `clang-14`.
 4. Build and run the `mjpc` target in "release" mode (VSCode defaults to "debug").
 This will open and run the graphical user interface.

 ### Build Issues
 If you encounter build issues, please see the
 [Github Actions configuration](https://github.com/google-deepmind/mujoco_mpc/blob/main/.github/workflows/build.yml).
-This provides the exact setup we use for building MJPC for testing with Ubuntu 20.04 and macOS-12.
+This provides the exact setup we use for building MJPC for testing with Ubuntu 20.04 and macOS-12 (might be outdated)

 # Python API
 We provide a simple Python API for MJPC.
 This API is still experimental and expects some more experience from its users.
 For example, the correct usage requires that the model (defined in Python) and the MJPC task (i.e., the residual and transition functions defined in C++) are compatible with each other.
 Currently, the Python API does not provide any particular error handling for verifying this compatibility and may be difficult to debug without more in-depth knowledge about MuJoCo and MJPC.